-Cover crop species will be selected on the basis of producing higher volumes of organic material and root mass to maintain or increase soil organic matter.
+Cover crop species will be selected on the basis of producing high volumes of organic material and or root mass to maintain or improve soil organic matter.

-The planned crop rotation including the cover crop and associated management activities will score a Soil Conditioning Index (SCI) value $> 0$ , as determined using the current approved NRCS Soil Conditioning Index (SCI) procedure, with appropriate adjustments for additions to and or subtractions from plant biomass.
+The planned crop rotation including the cover crop and associated management activities will score a Soil Conditioning Index (SCI) value $> 0$ found in RUSLE2 2.5.2.11 as determined using the current approved NRCS Soil Conditioning Index (SCI) procedure with appropriate adjustments for additions to and or subtractions from plant biomass.

-The cover crop shall be planted as early as possible and be terminated as late as practical for the producer's cropping system to maximize plant biomass production, considering crop insurance criteria, the time needed to prepare the field for planting the next crop, and soil moisture depletion.
+The cover crop shall be planted as early as possible and terminated as late as feasible to maximize plant biomass production, considering crop insurance criteria, the time needed to prepare the field for planting the next crop, and soil moisture depletion.

-Additional Criteria Reduce Water Quality Degradation by Utilizing Excessive Soil Nutrients
+Additional Criteria Reduce Water Quality Degradation by Utilizing Excessive Soil

-Establish cover crops as soon as practical prior to or after harvest of the production crop. (i.e. before or after harvest)
+Nutrients Establish cover crops as soon as practical prior to or after harvest of the production crop. (i.e. before or after harvest).